succinctlabs/sp1/book/verification/onchain/contract-addresses.md

 ## Canonical Verifier Gateways

-There are different verifier gateway for each proof system: Groth16 and PLONK.
+There are different verifier gateways for each proof system: Groth16 and PLONK.
 This means that you must use the correct verifier gateway depending on if you are verifying a Groth16 or PLONK proof.

 ### Groth16